Residential Care Homes

 All our residents (whether they stay with us long term or for a short period of time as a part of respite or day care) also have their very own personalised care plan.
 This thorough document takes into account individual preferences, dietary requirements, likes, dislikes and more to ensure that each and every resident receives the high-quality, person-centred care they deserve.

 For family members, residential care provides peace of mind that a loved one is being cared for in safe and loving surroundings.

 Residential care is suitable for individuals who would benefit from 24-hour support from qualified carers.
 In many cases, family members (or the person themselves) will identify that living independently at home isn’t possible anymore and more help is needed to keep them safe.

 Alternatively, a person living alone may struggle with loneliness and isolation.
 These are very real problems that can have a whole host of adverse effects on a person’s mental and physical health.
-Making the decision to move into a residential care home often leads to a less lonely, more fulfilled life, as a person is able to interact daily with their carers and other residents.
+Making the decision to move into a residential care home often leads to a less lonely, more fulfilled life, as a person is able to interact daily with their carers and other friendly residents.

-Put simply, residential care unlocks independence, particularly for elderly individuals who may be struggling with living alone, by giving them a safe place to live, socialise and thrive.
+Residential care unlocks independence, particularly for elderly individuals who may be struggling with living alone, by giving them a safe place to live, socialise and thrive.

 At Lovett Care, we provide a number of services in our eight care homes situated from the English Midlands

 Lovett Care is proud to announce that Andrew Nash, our Group Hospitality and Catering Manager, has been invited to

 Lovett Care is extremely happy to announce that our Senior Leadership Team have been nominated for the Care Employer